vinrt/springboot-bike-app/README.md

 Java - 1.8
 Apache - 2.0
 IntelliJ
-Depencies spring boot parent, web, plugin
+Dependencies : spring boot parent, web, spring plugin, 1.8 plugin

 Installing
 A step by step series of examples that tell you how to get this project running

-1. Unzip the demo file
+1. Unzip the springboot-bike-app file
 2. Open IntelliJ and click on import project
 4. Select Maven while Importing dependencies
 5. Click on next
 6. Select jdk, project name and click finish
-7. Run "demo"
+7. Run "springboot-bike-app"
 8. Ensure tomcat is up and running

 Authors